-The McGown property is a largely undeveloped tract south of I-270 and adjacent to the City of Gaithersburg.
-It includes a 65-acre parcel in the I-3 Zone and a 10-acre parcel in the R-200 Zone.
-Access to the McGown property is currently via Game Preserve Road, a narrow, two-lane road adjacent to Seneca Creek State Park that includes a one-lane tunnel under the CSX tracks.
+The McGown property is a largely undeveloped tract south of I-270 adjacent to the City of Gaithersburg.
+It includes a 65-acre parcel zoned I-3 and a 10-acre parcel zoned R-200.
+Access is currently via Game Preserve Road, a narrow, two-lane road adjacent to Seneca Creek State Park that includes a one-lane tunnel under the CSX tracks.

 The property contains mature forest, some of high quality.
 Tributary streams flow to Seneca Creek across the property and are priorities for restoration or retrofit.
 The 10-acre parcel features steep slopes, a mature oak-hickory forest with birds common to an interior woodland, as well as mature mountain laurel in the understory with a minimal presence of invasive species.
-The Plan recommends that this high quality forest on the 10-acre parcel be preserved.
+The Plan recommends that this high quality forest be preserved through a forest conservation easement or other method to be determined through the development review process.

-The proposed CCT is planned to run diagonally across the McGown property, with a stop co-located with the MARC Metropolitan Grove Station.
+The proposed CCT is planned to run diagonally across the McGown property, with a stop colocated with the MARC Metropolitan Grove Station.
 A CCT maintenance facility is also being considered adjacent to the CSX rail line.

-The City has approved two mixed-use developments adjacent to the McGown property: Watkins Mill Town Center to the south and Casey East between I-270 and MD 355.
+The City of Gaithersburg has approved two mixed-use developments adjacent to the McGown property: Watkins Mill Town Center to the south and Casey East between I-270 and MD 355.
 The Town Center project includes a 27-acre city park and the Casey East project includes a site for the 6th District Police Station.
 To provide access to the City's mixed-use developments, several new roadway improvements would be required, including access ramps to I-270 that extend onto the McGown property.

 The McGown property is within the City of Gaithersburg's Maximum Expansion Limits (MEL).
 Since this property is somewhat isolated and disconnected from any centers of growth planned in the County, annexation into the City of Gaithersburg may be appropriate.
-Annexation would allow for a comprehensive and coordinated development of the parcel that would be compatible with the adjacent mixed-use projects that have been approved by the City of Gaithersburg.
-This Plan would support a moderate density, mixed-use development on the McGown property.
+Annexation would allow for a comprehensive and coordinated development that would be compatible with the adjacent mixed-use projects approved by the City of Gaithersburg.
+This Plan supports a moderate density, mixed-use development on the McGown property.